Northern State Conference

-The Northern State Conference was the name of two separate IHSAA-Sanctioned athletic conferences.
-The most recent version was an eight-member conference within the Northern Indiana counties of Elkhart, LaPorte, Marshall, St. Joseph, and Starke.
-Some former member schools draw students from Fulton, Kosciusko and Pulaski counties.

-The earlier NSC lasted from 1954 to 1963, including schools from Carroll, Elkhart, Jasper, Marshall, Newton, St. Joseph, and Starke counties.
-Jimtown was the only holdover from the earlier conference into the modern one, though Bremen and Knox did join the current version in the 1980s.
+The Northern State Conference (currently known as the Indiana Northern State Conference) is a high school athletic conference in Indiana that had previously disbanded in 2015, before being revived in 2024.

 In 2013, Culver and Knox announced that they would be leaving the conference after the 2014–2015 school year in order to join the Hoosier North Athletic Conference with three schools from the Midwest Conference and Independent North Judson.
 LaVille and Triton decided to join the HNAC at the same time.
-The remaining four schools joined the Northern Indiana Athletic Conference, ensuring the end of the conference.
+The remaining four schools joined the Northern Indiana Athletic Conference, ending the conference at the time.